lars-t-hansen/Jobanalyzer/README.md

 All the use cases are really log-processing use cases, even the case about a program scaling to a larger system.
 Ergo we require

 * Continuous logging of resource consumption, resource requests, and resource availability in a database

 * Some type of data provider plugin architecture to cater to different types of systems

 * Some type of consolidation of data over time (to control volume)

 * A query/display interface against the database

+* Possibly a way of authoring analysis rules that does not require writing actual code, but minimally a framework that rules can fit into easily.

-* Some type of data consumer plugin architecture to cater to different types of reports and different types of systems
+* Some type of data consumer plugin architecture to cater to different types of analyses and reports, and different types of systems

 Effectively it's a sample-based system profiler: at the time of each sample, the system's state is recorded in some compact format in the